|

 per second output.
 And this goes up when something or someone gets close

-to the ion emitters.
-The actual ion output depends on the humidity* in the
+The actual ion output depends on the air movement, humidity* in the

-room.
-However, these ionizers do indeed emit a high and optimum level of
+does not vary a great deal from this.
+These ionizers do indeed emit a high and optimum level of

-negative ions into the room.
 The coverage is approximately 400 ft2

 (400 square feet, a 20' by 20' area).
 That's 4000 cubic feet, if you have